There’s an old saying that goes, “You never get a second chance to make a first impression.”

 Here, sunlight is the main culprit of fading.
 You can likely survive with re-painting your parking lot once a year, but we recommend monitoring the paint on a month-by-month basis.

 How much foot traffic does the property get in a day?

 Another large factor is how many people visit your place of business in a day.

 The frequency of restriping a parking lot is directly correlated to how many vehicles you have coming in and out of the property.
-The more cars are parking and driving through the lot, the more often it will need fresh pavement markings.
+The more cars are parking and driving through the lot, the more often it will need fresh parking lot striping.

-Being aware of what kind of product is being applied to your surface lot is key in knowing the possible duration of your striping.
+Being aware of what kind of product is being applied to your surface lot is key in knowing the how long your pavement marking will last.
 There are different grades of paint depending on the property owner’s budget with chlorinated rubber being the least expensive and different grades of acrylic being more expensive.